cmvandrevala/cmvandrevala.github.io/teaching/phy/shared/lesson-plans/error-analysis.md

   - Random errors
   - Systemic errors
   - Error mitigation techniques
+objectives:
+  - Explain the difference between accuracy and precision
+  - Compare and contrast three major types of errors - gross / human, random, and systemic.
+  - Classify examples of errors as gross / human, random, or systemic
+  - Discuss different strategies to overcome errors in experiments
 ---

-## 🎯 Objectives

-* Explain the difference between accuracy and precision
-* Compare and contrast three major types of errors - gross / human, random, and systemic.
-* Classify examples of errors as gross / human, random, or systemic
-* Discuss different strategies to overcome errors in experiments

 ## 📋 Sequence